• Home

 However, bird antibiotics are a good option, too.

-Click here to see how many survival antibiotics are readily available online.
+Click here to see how many antibiotics are readily available online.

-I suggest that you do some research yourself, this article is NOT medical advice, always discuss your personal health situation with a medical professional.
+I suggest you do some research yourself; this article is NOT medical advice; always discuss your health situation with a medical professional.

-Know the doses that you’ll need for various illnesses and keep the list with the survival antibiotics in a cool, dry place.
+Know the doses that you’ll need for various illnesses and keep the list with the prepper antibiotics in a cool, dry place.

 Also, doses of medications vary by person and by disease treated.

-For example, amoxicillin for a throat infection might be 250mg three times a day for seven days.
+Amoxicillin for a throat infection might be 250mg thrice daily for seven days.

 Warning Sign